Gexkill/sweng2/RASD/src/index.md

 ###Architectural consideration
 We will use the following technologies:
-* Apache with php as API server and task service
+* Apache with php (with laravel framework) as API server and task service
 * Mysql as sql server to store data persistently
+* Apache server for static documents
-* RESTfull and JSON for API communication
+* RESTFull and JSON for API communication over HTTP(S)
-* Javascript, CSS and HTML to create responsive site that communicate to server using REST API
+* Javascript (with angularJs framework), CSS and HTM to create responsive site that communicate to server using REST API.
+These files are got via HTTP(S)
 * Modern browser with javascript and ajax support
 * Java and swing respectively for android and iOS apps, using original SDK
 * Internet connection to communications of data